Dallinger/identityfusion/README.md

 * `meLabel`: The label for the circle representing the user.
 (Default: `Me`)
 * `groupLabel`: The label for the circle representing the group.
 (Default: `Group`)
 * `groupImage`: URL for an image to be shown as the background of the group circle.
 (Default: none)

+# Disclaimer

+This project is sponsored by the Defense Advanced Research Projects Agency through the NGS2 program.
+The contents of this directory does not necessarily reflect the position or the policy of the Government and no official endorsement should be inferred.